Streets Alive for Small Business

 In 2022, Street Lab has launched a special initiative to help make Open Streets on commercial corridors in low/moderate-income neighborhoods across the city come alive, made possible by a grant from the NYC Department of Small Business Services.
 We’re offering our best pop-up programs to help New Yorkers come together and re-discover businesses nearby.
 We’re piloting an Equipment Library so groups can borrow our custom-designed pop-up gear to host their own activities.
 And we’ve launched a Design Lab to prototype new solutions that bring small businesses to the street.

-Community organizations and small businesses across NYC can now borrow a selection of Street Lab’s custom-designed pop-up gear to support activities on Open Streets along commercial corridors.
+Community organizations and small businesses across NYC can borrow a selection of Street Lab’s custom-designed pop-up gear to support activities happening on Open Streets along commercial corridors.
+Since launching in July 2022, the pilot has so far enabled 41 days of additional activation on Open Streets in business districts.
+More soon!

 Made possible by a grant from NYC Dept. of Small Business Services